johnmartinsson/active-learning-for-audio-data/README.md

 - **High Probability Sampling**: Selects the audio recording where the model predictions have the highest average predicted presence probability.

 ## Labeling Strategies
-Two labeling strategies are available:
+Two weak labeling strategies are available:

 - **Fixed Segments**: Splits the audio recording into equal-length segments.
 - **Adaptive Segments**: Uses model predictions to derive plausible segmentations based on change-point detection.